wjb108/wjb108/README.md

 My focus has been on building digital services for emerging markets, in particular Mexico.
 --->

-I have one week left as a full-time fellow in General Asembly's Software Engineering Immersive program, that has taught me how to build full-stack web applications with the MongoDB, Express, React, Node stack.
+I recently graduated from General Asembly's Software Engineering Immersive program.

 1-week sprints